Frédéric Cabrolier

-Frédéric Cabrolier is a French politician from the National Rally.
+Frédéric Cabrolier (born 12 October 1966 in Bourges) is a French politician from the National Rally.

 He is a FN regional councillor in Midi-Pyrénées.
 In 2009, he was selected to be National Front's candidate in Midi-Pyrénées for the 2010 regional elections.

-He was elected Member of Parliament for Tarn's 1st constituency in the 2022 French legislative election, defeating incumbent MP Muriel Roques-Étienne.
+He was elected Member of Parliament for Tarn's 1st constituency in the 2022 French legislative election, defeating Gérard Poujade of LFI in the second round; incumbent MP Muriel Roques-Étienne (LREM) was eliminated in the first round.